-Previously, Bellamy Park was a harbour with wharfs and enclosed by beautiful facades.
-When the harbour was filled the space felt out of proportion and, as occurs in many cities, became dominated by cars and parking.
+Previously, Bellamy Park was a harbour with wharves and enclosed by beautiful facades.
+When the harbour was filled, the space felt out of proportion and, as occurs in many cities, became dominated by cars and parking.
 The little green that was found on the square was run down, leaving the space poorly used.

-Movable furniture and planting boxes have been designed for the park creating a flexible space that provides plenty of seating and place to relax, which can be shifted to create space for events when necessary.
-The edges of the square have been given a new profile paying attention to and responding to the requirements of the surrounding cafes and restaurants.
+Movable furniture and planting boxes have been designed for the park, creating a flexible space that provides plenty of seating and place to relax, which can be shifted to create space for events when necessary.
+The edges of the square have been given a new profile, paying attention to and responding to the requirements of the surrounding cafes and restaurants.
 This can be seen in the design of the terraces, which can be expanded when required.
-The café and restaurant owners acknowledge that the redesign of the square has improved.
+The café and restaurant owners acknowledge that the square has very much improved.